Director, Centre for Business Law

 B.A.
 (Honours) (Queen’s); LL.B.
 (UBC); LL.M.
 (UBC); Ph.D./S.J.D.
 (Joint Degree) (UBC/Toronto)

 Dr. Carol Liao is an Assistant Professor at the Allard School of Law and the UBC Sauder Distinguished Scholar of the Dhillon Centre for Business Ethics at the UBC Sauder School of Business.
 She is the Director of the Centre for Business Law, a leading national research centre that also oversees the Business Law Concentration and two experiential learning programs at Allard Law, the Business Law Clinic and Corporate Counsel Externship.
 Prior to joining Allard, Dr. Liao was an Assistant Professor at the University of Victoria Faculty of Law, where she received the 2016 Law Students’ Society First Year Class Teaching Award.
-Her research focuses on business law, corporate governance, corporate sustainability, law and economics, social enterprise law, and business ethics.
+Her research focuses on business law, corporate governance, corporate sustainability, law and economics, and business ethics.

-Prior to academia, Dr. Liao was a senior associate in the New York Mergers & Acquisitions Group of Shearman & Sterling LLP, a global law firm, where she represented public and private multinational corporations in a variety of transactional and governance matters.
+Prior to academia, Dr. Liao was a senior associate in the New York Mergers & Acquisitions Group of Shearman & Sterling LLP, a leading global law firm, where she represented public and private multinational corporations in a variety of transactional and governance matters.
 On behalf of the firm, she also served as a legal researcher for the Office of the Prosecutor on location at the United Nations International Criminal Tribunal of Rwanda, and was featured in the New York Law Journal for her pro bono asylum work.
 She is a former judicial clerk of the BC Court of Appeal.

 Representative Published Works